"He took a starring role in the closing ceremony of the London 2012 Paralympics but Rory Mackenzie still cannot quite believe it.

 Mr Mackenzie, a former army medic who lost a leg in Iraq, was raised 40ft above the Olympic Stadium to introduce the "Festival of the Flame".

-"There is the stadium and there is this little figure in the middle at the stop of the stairs."
+"There is the stadium and there is this little figure in the middle at the stop of the stairs, and that was me"

 "Rory Mackenzie had his right leg traumatically amputated by a roadside bomb on an operational tour in Basra in 2007 "The ability to slip into an easy or complex routine is our trump card," says Rory Mackenzie.
 "Other teams will have to learn that.
 As an amputee rowing, the dark days will have to be incredibly dark to be worse than the days we've already been through.
 If I'm struggling all I have to do is cast my mind back to being in isolation in hospital for two months while my limb was rotting." "